vaksakalli/practice_exercises/README.md

 # practice_exercises
-A collection of computer programming exercises on our Python and ML tutorials.
-Solutions are available for course instructors upon request.
+A collection of practice exercises for our Python/ Statistics/ ML tutorials.